2 Tim 3.16-17

 Final?

-No. It will be followed by the Great White Throne Judgment.
+No. It will be followed by the Great White Throne Judgment after the Millennial rule of the Lord Christ.

 Yes.
 It is the final judgment forever.
 Even the sea, death and Hades are delivered into the power of the Lake of Fire.